Geometric pressure for multimodal maps of the interval: Non-uniformly hyperbolic interval maps

 We have followed here Proof of Lemma \ref{Phyp}, where more details are provided.
 See also, say, \cite[Lemma 3.1]{PR-LS1} for a detailed proof.

 \

 Now assume that CE2*$(z_0)$ holds.
 We shall prove ExpShrink.
-Notice first that there are no indifferent periodic points in $K$, since otherwise the derivatives of $f^{-j}$ of backward branches at $z_0$ converging to a indifferent point would not tend to 0 exponentially fast.
+Notice first that there are only hyperbolic repelling periodic points in $K$, since otherwise the derivatives of $f^{-j}$ of backward branches at $z_0$ converging to periodic orbits that are not hyperbolic repelling would not tend to 0 exponentially fast.

-Notice that the set of $z$'s for which CE2*$(z)$ holds is dense in $K$ because it is backward invariant and $\bigcup_{n=0}^\infty f^{-n}(z_0)$ is dense in $K$, see Proposition~\ref{dp}.
+Notice that the set of $z$'s for which CE2*$(z)$ holds is dense in $K$ because it is backward invariant and $\bigcup_{n=0}^\infty f^{-n}(z_0)\cap K$ is dense in $K$, see Proposition~\ref{dp}.
 One should be careful however because the constant $C$ in the definition of CE2*$(z)$ can depend on $z\in \bigcup_{n=0}^\infty f^{-n}(z_0)$.

-To prove ExpShrink assume to simplify notation (this does not hurt the generality) that no critical point in $K$ contains in its forward orbit another critical point, see definition{exceptional}, item 3.
+To prove ExpShrink assume to simplify notation (this does not hurt the generality) that no critical point in $K$ contains another critical point in its forward orbit, see Definition \ref{exceptional}, item 2.

 \